sburn/docker-apache-atlas/README.md

 Apache Atlas Docker image
 =======================================

-This Apache Atlas 2.0.0 docker image build from official release source tarball and patched to be run in container.
+This Apache Atlas 2.0.0 docker image build from official release source tarball and patched to be run in a container.

 Configuration
 =============